napestershine/minutos/Readme.md

 1. Done - Create a new django app for user profiles
 2. Done - Create view and template for sign up page
 3. Done - create template for login
-4. create a simple my account page
+4. Done - create a simple my account page
-5. make it possible to logout
+5. Done - make it possible to logout
-6. make it possible to edit user profile
+6. Done - make it possible to edit user profile

 # Tasks 1